You can access your database directly using industry standard JDBC and ODBC drivers or via our REST API.

-In its simplest form, a single line of code in a shell script might use curl to query a table in your database and export it to a local CSV file on your computer:
+In its simplest form, a single line of code in a shell script might use curl to query a table in your database via the REST API and export it to a local CSV file on your computer:

 You can even paste the above URL into a web browser and download a CSV file.

 In the above URL you would need to replace YOUR_API_KEY with a valid API Key.
 To create an API Key and set what permissions it has, see Tools > API Keys... (in the design window).

 The next parameter is the action parameter; this tells the API what action to take.
 All other parameters depend upon the value of the action parameter and are thus described below.

 Any of the actions may be used with either GET or POST.
 Any POST body must be x-www-form-urlencoded encoded.

 Allows you to run an SQL query and retrieve the results in either CSV or JSON format.

 Allows you to send an INSERT, UPDATE or DELETE statement to update the database.
 (A single INSERT statement may insert many rows in a single call; see the MySQL reference manual for details.)